 - Tap the refund button within two hours of your purchase to get your money back, no questions asked.

-If you notice that a child or dependent made this purchase without permission you can always change their privileges.
+If you notice that a child made this purchase without permission you can always change their privileges.

 - Just head into the Play Store, tap the menu icon and hit Settings.